Discover more from benn.substack

 These waves could dissipate.
 We might stop buying SaaS products—because our SaaS debt catches up to us, or because Microsoft and Salesforce (and Adobe) go full Borg and

 assimilate rebundle the entire SaaS ecosystem into a single hulking mothership.
-We could conclude that the centralized warehouse was a mistake, and move back towards data marts.
+We could conclude that the centralized warehouse was a mistake, and move back towards data marts.4 We could keep our SaaS tools and our databases, and simply decide we don’t need to move things from one to the other.

 Major SaaS vendors like Salesforce, Hubspot, and Intuit have a strong incentive to build their own reporting tools.
 Companies at this scale make a lot of money from selling new product lines and to new business units; analytics and BI tools offer an opportunity for both.
 And it’s already happening: Salesforce bought Tableau (to sell as an independent BI product and, I suspect, to improve the native dashboards in Salesforce); Atlassian bought Chartio to upgrade their apps’ internal reporting; Stripe built an embedded query tool to give their customers direct access to data.